smaremanda/add-in-docs/overview/update-your-javascript-api-for-office-and-manifest-schema-version.md

 4. In the left pane, click  **Update** and complete the package update process.

-5. In the  **&lt;head&gt;** tag of your add-in's HTML pages, comment out or delete any existing office.js script references (for example: `<script src="https://appsforoffice.microsoft.com/lib/1.0/hosted/office.js" type="text/javascript"></script>)`, and now reference the updated JavaScript API for Office library like this (changing the version value to  `1`).
+5. In the  **head** tag of your add-in's HTML pages, comment out or delete any existing office.js script references (for example: `<script src="https://appsforoffice.microsoft.com/lib/1.0/hosted/office.js" type="text/javascript"></script>)`, and now reference the updated JavaScript API for Office library like this (changing the version value to  `1`).

   ```
   <script src="https://appsforoffice.microsoft.com/lib/1/hosted/Office.js" type="text/javascript"></script>